chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 when initiation of the protocol requires a first authentication factor.

 This password-based key exchange protocol appears in {{TDH}} and is proven secure in {{UCAnalysis}}.
-It is compatible with any group and relies only on group operations, making it simple and computationally efficient.
+It is compatible with any prime-order group and relies only on group operations, making it simple and computationally efficient.
 Predetermined parameters for a selection of commonly used groups are also provided.

 This document has content split out from a related document specifying SPAKE2 {{!I-D.irtf-cfrg-spake2}}.